-We have a program that can help make sure our members safely use their prescription opioid medications, or other medications that are frequently abused.
+We have a program that that helps make sure members safely use prescription opioids and other frequently abused medications.
 This program is called a Drug Management Program (DMP).
-If you use opioid medications that you get from several doctors or pharmacies, we may talk to your doctors to make sure your use is appropriate and Medically Necessary.
-Working with your doctors, if we decide you are at risk for misusing or abusing your opioid or benzodiazepine medications, we may limit how you can get those medications.
-The limitations may be:
+If you use opioid medications that you get from several prescribers or pharmacies, or if you had a recent opioid overdoes, we may talk to your prescribers to make sure your use of opioid medications is appropriate and Medically Necessary.
+Working with your prescribers, if we decide your use of prescription opioid or benzodiazepine medications may not be safe, we may limit how you can get those medications.
+If we place you in our DMP, the limitations may be:

-- Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one pharmacy. - Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one doctor. - Limiting the amount of opioid or benzodiazepine medications we will cover for you.
+- Requiring you to get all your prescriptions for opioid or benzodiazepine medications from a certain pharmacy(ies) - Requiring you to get all your prescriptions for opioid or benzodiazepine medications from a certain prescriber - Limiting the amount of opioid or benzodiazepine medications we will cover for you